xavier630/ocean-liners-factorio/README.md

 * Increase boat speeds to be more in line with cars
 * Deep water - way to use water_tile in its mask and still spawn oil.
 * Config option for swimming, config for docks pumping oil?
 Or remove.
+* Really cheap yacht, costs a bit of wood and some iron.
+* Ironclads and paddle steamers cost electric engines

 #Needed Graphics